 Every day you are faced with confusion and pressure and there is always that feeling of not being accepted for being the new you.

 People want you to be who you once were and you can’t.
-So a lot of the time you hide away so you can be the real you in private; the you you like to be now.
+So a lot of the time you hide away so you can be the real you in private; the person you like to be now.

-You see the eyes glaze over and the look on people’s faces when you begin to talk about your life abroad… Until eventually you learn just to shut up and do your best to join in their conversations.
+You see the eyes glaze over and the look on people’s faces when you begin to talk about your life abroad… Until, eventually, you learn just to shut up and do your best to join in their conversations.

 And that hurts.

 You feel as if they’re not interested in your life and who you are now, and you start to worry that they think you are just bragging about your experiences.
 But you are not.
 You are just sharing your life as it has been since you left.